tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/PHYS2010/Week 2 - Damped Harmonic Motion.md

 The general solution needs to be real everywhere, constraining B = A*
 $$x = e ^{- \frac{\gamma}{2}t} Re[2A e ^{i \omega_{d}t}]$$

+Can be complex, representing amplitude and phase
+Write $2A = Ce $
 # Conceptual Info
 ---